-Proof: Any language is log space reducible to PATH.
-Thus, the reducer uses O(log n) space, so it runs in polynomial time.
-Also, PATH is in P. This completes the proof.
+Proof: Any language C in NL is log space reducible to PATH.
+Thus, the transducer uses O(log n) space, so it runs in poly-time.
+Thus, C is poly-time reducible to PATH.
+As PATH is in P, the proof completes.